gabenespoli/phzlab/README.md

     'units',        'V');
 ```

-Change the units to millivolts, and add a high-pass filter and a notch filter
+Change the units to millivolts.
+If these are Biopac data, you can use the
-to remove line noise.
-If these are Biopac data, you can use the special
+special Biopac transform function to account for the hardware gain setting on
-Biopac transform function to account for this when converting the units:
+the amplifier when converting the units:
 ```matlab
 % manual calculation and changing units
 PHZ = phz_transform(PHZ, 1000);